Abercrombie Kids: Sexually suggestive designs

 Humor T-shirts from the brand have resulted in criticism and controversy.
 Many slogans are taken as degrading to girls (e.g. "I'm not allowed to date unless you're hot").
 Some show arrogant messages or disrespectful slogans ("'I will make you an all-star on the walk of shame'").
-They are anti-education slogans as well: 'I'd do your homework, but I don't even do mine'; 'School is for catching up on sleep'.
-Girls' shirts are sold with slogans that typically show off their looks ("It's better being brunette", etc.).
+There were anti-education slogans, such as: 'I'd do your homework, but I don't even do mine'; 'School is for catching up on sleep'.
+Girls' shirts were sold with slogans that typically show off their looks ("It's better being brunette", etc.).
 Perhaps the most controversial of all was the line of underwear for young girls with the sayings "Wink Wink" and "Eye Candy" screenprinted on them.
 Parents mounted storefront protests in outrage of the sexually-suggestive underwear.
 CEO and Chairman of the Board Mike Jeffries said to an interviewer that he did not think the underwear to be "bad", but more "cute."

 In mid-2011, Today Show featured a segment on padded triangle bikini tops being marketed towards 7- to 16-year-old girls.
 The bikini was criticized as being "sexually ostentatious" and "promiscuous."

 Proposed shop on Savile Row

 In 2012, A&F announced plans that it would open its Abercrombie Kids shop at No. 3 on Savile Row, next door to Gieves & Hawkes.
 The building in question has cultural significance because it was the former home of Apple Corps and The Beatles once played on top of the roof.
 The plans drew criticism and opposition from the tailors of the Row, who were already unhappy about the presence of the main A&F store on Burlington Gardens at the end of the Row to begin with, which eventually led to a protest organized by The Chap magazine on Monday, April 23, 2012.
 During the consultation period, objections were lodged to Westminster City Council and in February 2013 the Council rejected many of A&F's proposals for the store, stating that the plans for fixed screens on the windows, shutting out light to create the nightclub feel, was “deeply flawed” and damaging to the character of the street and that the flagpoles that normally hang from Abercrombie & Fitch stores were “highly inappropriate” and branded the entire plans "utterly unacceptable."
-A public enquiry was then set for February 12 after A&F appealed.

-However, A&F seems to have managed to overcome the remaining obstacles and succeeded in opening the store in September 2014.
+A&F appealed, and a public enquiry was scheduled for February 12.
+A&F was ultimately able to overcome the official objections and the store opened in September 2014.